lgmoneda/lgmoneda.github.io/_posts/2024-07-01-invariant-random-forest.md

 </figure>
 </div>

 The results show how the RF suffers from the trap both TRF and IRF idealize to solve, while the IRF had a meaningful advantage margin over the TRF, from 0.61 to 0.72.
-Now it is time for some real data!
+Now, it is time for some real-world data!

-## Comparison on real data
+## Real-world data experiments

 I will use the [Financial dataset](https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018) example from IRF's paper [^fn2].

 The dataset contains 5 years of data.
-The first three years are the training period, the remaining two are the holdout set, which we wouldn't have access to at the modeling stage.
+The first three years are the training period, and the remaining two are the holdout set, which we wouldn't have access to at the modeling stage.
 It differs from the IRF paper since the authors used any three years as training and the remaining as the holdout.

 <div align="center">
 <figure>
 	<a href="../../../images/inv-ml-4/real_data_target_proportion.png" name="Target distribution in the real dataset">
 		<img  style="width:700px;margin:10px" src="../../../images/inv-ml-4/real_data_target_proportion.png"/>
 	</a>
-		<figcaption>AUC curves commonly follow target proportion so we should expect this shape for the holdout period.</figcaption>
+		<figcaption>AUC curves commonly follow target proportion, so we should expect this shape for the holdout period.</figcaption>
 </figure>
 </div>

-Looking into the target distribution, we see we have a weird 2017 as one of the holdout periods.
+Looking at the target distribution, we see that 2017, one of the holdout periods, behaved weirdly.

 <div align="center">